 Provide plenty of fluids.
 Babies may not feel like drinking, so offer fluids in small amounts often.

 Avoid hot-water and steam humidifiers, which can be hazardous and can scald skin.
 If you use a cool-mist humidifier, clean it daily to prevent mold and bacteria growth.

 If your child is too young to blow their own nose, use saline (saltwater) nose spray or drops and a nasal aspirator (or bulb syringe) to remove sticky nasal fluids.
 Clearing a baby's nose before offering fluids can make it easier for them to drink.

 Because RSV can spread easily by touching infected people or surfaces, washing hands well and often can help stop it.
 Wash your hands after being around someone who has cold symptoms.
-And school-age kids who have a cold should keep away from younger siblings — especially babies — until their symptoms end.
+School-age kids who have a cold should keep away from younger siblings — especially babies — until their symptoms clear up.

-To prevent serious RSV-related respiratory disease, at-risk infants can get a monthly injection of a medicine with RSV antibodies during peak RSV season (roughly November to April in the U.S.).
+To prevent serious RSV-related respiratory disease, high-risk infants can get a monthly injection of a medicine with RSV antibodies during peak RSV season (usually fall to spring in the U.S.).
 The protection it gives doesn't last long, though.
-So they'll need injections each RSV season until they're no longer at high risk for severe RSV infection.
-Ask the health care provider if your child is considered high-risk.
+So these babies need injections each RSV season until they're no longer at high risk for severe RSV infection.
+Ask your health care provider if your child is considered high-risk.

 Currently, there's no vaccine to prevent RSV.
 But there are vaccines that prevent respiratory viruses in children that can cause similar symptoms to RSV.
 It is strongly recommended that all children 6 months and older get the yearly flu vaccine and a COVID-19 vaccine.